NixOS/rfcs/rfcs/0089-collect-non-source-package-meta.md

 non-source packages in nixpkgs.

-Addition of a simple accompanying boolean flag could allow the meaning of the `sourceProvenance` field to be switched to imply the declaration is "comprehensive" and that "source types" missing from the declaration are not present.
+Addition of a simple accompanying boolean flag could allow the meaning of the `sourceProvenance` field to be changed to imply the declaration is "comprehensive" and that "source types" missing from the declaration are not present.
 This is something that could be added once a maintainer has thoroughly inspected a package, but should not place extra burden on someone wanting to